jorisroovers/gitlint/docs/index.md

 3: B2 Line has trailing whitespace: "Lines typically need to have 	a max length, meaning that they can't exceed a preset number of characters, usually 80 or 120. "
 3: B3 Line contains hard tab characters (\t): "Lines typically need to have 	a max length, meaning that they can't exceed a preset number of characters, usually 80 or 120. "
 ```
+!!! note
-NOTE: The returned exit code equals the number of errors found.
+    The returned exit code equals the number of errors found.
 [Some exit codes are special](index.md#exit-codes).

 For a list of available rules and their configuration options, have a look at the [Rules](rules.md) page.